-In addition, every year ten D.E.P. or/and E.DI.P. members are designated as academic advisors of studies, in order to counsel the students.
+In addition, every year ten D.E.P. members are designated as academic advisors of studies, in order to counsel the students.
 Students are allocated per each DEP member on the basis of the last digit of their student number and are notified via a relevant announcement announcement, which is posted on the Department's website.